SimonJonas/SqlServerValidationToolkit/README.md

 After defining the rule, you can view all wrong values with the error and the id.
 You can then either correct the value in the database or ignore it.
 Ignored values are filtered by default.

 The tool is easy to set up.
 Just run the exe and define the database to validate.
-Then import the tables you want to validate, define rules and execute the validation.
+Then import the metadata for the tables you want to validate, define rules and execute the validation.

 The metadata is stored in a local database.
 The connection string is stored in the database in encrypted form.
 It can only be read from the local computer.